JuicerV3/Hackintosh_OpenCore_Lenovo-Z50-70/README.md

 * If your type/modelname match my laptop then you can use my EFI with/without issue if not then grab what work build&test it yourself. if any of these match you should be good **Laptop model:(80E7 / 20354 / 59422137)**

 ## Latest changes (12 march)
-* Tested OTA Update Monterey 12.7.4
+* Update Monterey 12.7.5
-* Update to OpenCore 0.9.9
+* Update to OpenCore 1.0.0
-* Update AirportItlwm to v2.3.0-alpha
-* Update IntelBluetoothFirmware to v2.4.0
-* Add back IntelBTPatcher v2.4.0
-* Update AppleALC to 1.8.9
+* Update AppleALC to 1.9.0

 ### Known issues
 * Screen flickering/blinking (Frequently happens while performing graphics intensive tasks and also happens randomly sometimes. **Doesn't affect day-to-day use.**)